Hiking on breathtaking trails amid towering mountains and plunging gorges

 Hiking the Menalon Trail: Self-guided walking holiday in Arcadia

-The well-signposted, 75km Menalon Trail stretches from Stemnitsa to Lagkadia, passing the dramatic scenery of the Lousios Gorge, the western slopes of Mt Menalon, the Mylaon River valley and the Gortynian Mountains.
+The well-signposted, 75km Menalon Trail stretches from Stemnitsa to Lagkadia.
+It passes through the dramatic scenery of the Lousios Gorge, the western slopes of Mt Menalon, the Mylaon River valley and the Gortynian Mountains.
 On this week-long hiking trip, you will discover the wonders of the beautiful region of Arcadia in the heart of the Peloponnese.
 Although relatively undiscovered by visitors, this is one of Greece’s richest regions in terms of heritage and stunning landscapes.

 The Menalon Trail is a well-maintained hiking route which was created by a group of local volunteers in order to shine a spotlight on the area by creating new paths that illustrate its beauty and historical importance.
 The spectacular trail was the first in Greece to be certified by the European Ramblers’ Association (ERA) and has also been placed among the Leading Quality Trails – Best of Europe.